Frequently asked questions

 Even in the busier months, it’s always worth a last-minute check, as we may have a few pitches left or have had a cancellation…

 Booking a pitch at Polmanter is really simple – have a look at our interactive map to see the pitches and their views?, and phone us, email, or complete the online booking form.
-Our office is open 0830-1900 during the summer, and 0900-1800 during the winter.
+Our office is open 9am-7pm during peak weeks, and 9am-5pm during the winter.

 What’s our holiday contract with Polmanter?